AshAvalanche/ash-docs/docs/console/index.md

 ### Networks

-Ash supports running Avalanche validator nodes in a private devnet network, on the Fuji testnet or on the mainnet (**not supported during the beta phase**).
+Ash supports running Avalanche validator nodes in a private devnet network, on the Fuji testnet or on the mainnet (**not supported during the public beta**).

 ### Monitoring